Floating Water Chestnut

 - Floating water chestnut spreads by seed.

-Image top right: floating water chestnut - nut
+Image top left: floating water chestnut - nut.

 Impacts of floating water chestnut